Tokyo FM

 Tokyo FM Broadcasting Co., Ltd. (株式会社エフエム東京, Kabushiki gaisha Efu Emu Tōkyō) (abbreviation:TFM) is a radio station in Chiyoda, Tokyo, Japan.
 It is the flagship station of the Japan FM Network (JFN).

-Timeline
+History

 The station's forerunner, FM Tokai (FM東海, abbreviated FMT), owned by Tokai University, was launched on May 1, 1960 as an experimental station (call sign at the time of founding in 1958 JS2AO, changed in 1960 to JS2H.
 This station closed on April 25, 1970, replaced the next day by Tokyo FM, Japan's third commercial FM-radio broadcaster, after FM Aichi and FM Osaka.
 In 1985, the station's headquarters moved from the Kokusai-Tsushin Center (later KDD, now KDDI) buildings in Nishi-Shinjuku, where they had been since 1974, to the current location, Koujimachi in Chiyoda ward.
 The TOKYO FM Midtown Studio, a satellite studio, was closed down on January 15, 2017.

+On September 18, 2026, Tokyo FM announced that it will cease operations of the Emergency Warning Broadcast System on the 30th, stating that it will continue to provide listeners with disaster information even after the operation has ended.

 Broadcasting

 JOAU-FM broadcasts at a frequency of 80.0 MHz from the Tokyo Tower.